archbuddy/documentation/docs/index.md

 With this behavior you can see all systems and connections in one unique place and in the future releases see graphs and system interactions

+## How it works

 ![How It Works](./assets/howitworks.png "How Arch Buddy Works")

+The image above represents the general way of working.

+In the top part of the image you have 3 view points of part of the data that were build in different times from different people.

+The bottom part represents all objects from all view point, meaning:

+- All objects are connect
+- You can reuse objects and connections
+- You can see the entire context together